 .OBJ and .STL files can be created from scratch in 3D design programs like SketchUp, AutoCad, Blender, Meshmixer, TinkerCad, and so on.
 They can also be downloaded from open source repositories like Thingiverse, Pinshape, and GrabCAD.

-The completed file is then sent to the printer.
 Print jobs can take anywhere from a few minutes to entire days, depending on the physical size of the object and the desired resolution, or detail.

 In the manufacturing process, 3D printers are used frequently in prototyping, in order to quickly create a test model to be replicated after research.
 3D printers are also used in rapid manufacturing, jewelry design, fashion, medicine, and more.